 Is South Africa expensive?

 It can range from moderate to premium depending on safari style, lodging level, and domestic route complexity.
+Safari standards and internal travel decisions usually move the budget more than everyday city spending.
+A calmer route often keeps value high without stripping away the important experiences.

 Should I drive in South Africa?

 Yes, for many routes.
 But only if the itinerary respects distance and your comfort with road travel.
+Self-driving is strongest when the route is scenic enough to justify the time behind the wheel and simple enough to stay enjoyable.